Foundation-Devices/passport2/REPRODUCIBILITY.md

 - [Installing the Firmware (Advanced Instructions)](https://docs.foundationdevices.com/firmware-update#installing-the-firmware-advanced-instructions)

 Be sure to use the unmodified release binary you downloaded from Github above (i.e., `v2.1.2-passport.bin`) that still has our official signatures, as Passport will only allow you to install firmware that has been signed by at least two members of the Passport team.

+You can also validate the firmware hashes on Passport before installing by viewing the file under Settings>Advanced>MicroSD>List Files and viewing the info for the binary, or after installing by holding down the "1" key while booting and scrolling to the right.

 ## Conclusion